itsteddyyo/strategy-pack/README.md

 This is a collection of [Home Assistant Strategies](https://developers.home-assistant.io/docs/frontend/custom-ui/custom-strategy/).

-A strategy is Javascript Code that gets executed to create Dashboards and Views automatically.
+A strategy is Javascript code that gets executed to create Dashboards and Views automatically.
 They make it easy to have auto-populated Dashboards with next to no configuration!

-The strategies can be at dashboard level generating whole dashboards with multiple views
+The strategies can be at the dashboard level, generating whole dashboards with multiple views:

 ```yaml
 strategy: